 #2 – Import Data from MS Access to Excel

 MS Access is the main platform to store the data safely.
 Whenever the data required we can import the data directly from the MS Access File itself.
-Follow the below steps to learn how to import data from MS Access to excel.

 Step 1: Go to DATA ribbon in excel and select From Access.